exot/daniel.kxpq.de/src/pages/pensieve/maintaining-understandability.md

 should do their work.
 But how can one assume that there even *exist* principles for fixing bugs?
 Or principles for writing new features?
 Wouldn't that imply that we already know the bug, or at least the very nature of essentially every bug?
-If we would do so, we wouldn't have bugs, which [might by possible][landoflisp], but not with mainstream programming.
+If we would do so, we wouldn't have bugs, which [might be possible][landoflisp], but not with mainstream programming.
 And with new features, things are even worse, since creativity, in its very nature, cannot be principlized.

 [landoflisp]: http://landoflisp.com